 Happy Birthday little one!
 With my youngest recently turning 2, I set about creating a series of colorful and engaging birthday sensory bins to kick start her birthday celebrations.
 From a birthday cupcake station to counting and letter recognition, we had so much fun!
-Here are our favorite birthday sensory bins which will make a lovely addition to toddler birthday celebrations!
+Here are our favorite birthday sensory bin ideas which will make a lovely addition to toddler birthday celebrations!

 Birthday Sensory Bins